CSUMB-SP17-CST438/discotheque/README.md

   * Themes (a set of colors for a room, and possibly one background pic).

 ### Known Problems ###
-* Heroku disconnects clients all the time and they get disconnected c9.io is fine though.
+* Heroku disconnects clients all the time and they get disconnected from the floor, c9.io is fine though.

 ### Future Improvments ###
 * Add song jukebox system.